joshbegley/nyt-latest/README.md

 **Jim Brown, Football Great and Civil Rights Champion, Dies at 87**\
-`After a Hall of Fame career in the N.F.L., he pursued social activism and a Hollywood career, but his image was stained by accusations of abuse toward women.`\
+`After a Hall of Fame career in the N.F.L., he pursued social activism and Hollywood stardom, but his image was stained by accusations of abuse toward women.`\
 https://nytimes.com/2023/05/19/sports/football/jim-brown-dead.html?searchResultPosition=1

 **Essential Neil Gaiman and A.I.
 Book Freakout**\